apache/systemds/dev/docs/windows-source-installation.md

 ## Developing Apache SystemDS on Windows Platform

-These instructions will help you build Apache SystemDS from source code, which is the basis for engine and algorithms development.
+These instructions will help you build Apache SystemDS from source code, which is the basis for the engine and algorithms development.
 The following conventions will be used to refer to directories on your machine:

 * `<USER_HOME>` is your home directory.
 * `<JDK_18_HOME>` is the root directory for the 1.8 JDK.